Federal income tax: Rules & ways to reduce your tax burden

 Understanding tax credits for reducing federal taxes

 Say for example that you have a remaining balance on your tax bill after claiming every eligible deduction.
 Tax credits would typically lower your bill further.
-If you have one child and qualify for the child tax credit ($2,000 in 2024), your tax liability would decrease by $2,000.
-If you have two children, you could subtract $4,000 from your tax bill.
+Some of the most commonly claimed tax credits are:

 Distinguishing refundable vs. nonrefundable tax credits